sawyerh/highlights/web/README.md

 ### Requirements

+- `AI_URL` environment variable must be set in the Vercel console
-- `API_URL` environment variable must be set in the Vercel console
+- `FIREBASE_API_URL` environment variable must be set in the Vercel console